 How is our modern lifestyle impacting our sleep quality?

 So much!
 A lot of what I do when I work with people is entrainment.
 Eventually, we want our bodies to pay attention to our natural time-givers.
-This can be anything from light exposure, temperature, the food we’re eating, exercise, etc. Since the invention of the light bulb, our behaviors as humans have changed dramatically.
+This can be anything from light exposure, temperature, the food we’re eating, exercise, etc. Since the invention of the light bulb, our behaviors as humans has changed dramatically.
 Once we were able to lengthen our day with light easily, we stopped looking to our bodies for guidance.
 This is just the tip of the “light exposure” iceberg, without even getting into the effects of technology, food, and exercise.
 On the positive side of technology, there’s so much sleep-tech on the horizon that can really help us restore our sleep schedules.

 How can we strengthen our circadian rhythm?

 Light is extremely important to help set that daily clock.
 We really want to get outside as quickly as possible in the morning in order for our internal clock to reset.
-Almost every cell in our body has photoreceptors that sense light and darkness, then communicating that with our bodies.
+Almost every cell in our body has photoreceptors that sense light and darkness, communicating that with our bodies.
 Exposure to light in the morning will help our bodies wake up, and the darkness tells our cells to get ready for sleep.

 Temperature can be treated similarly.
 Our bodies increase in temperature throughout the day, peaking at around noon or so.
 Our temperature will naturally decrease after this but we really want to cultivate a drop in body temperature in the evening.
 If you’re able, you can turn your thermostat down to decrease your ambient temperature.
 This drop will bring in that sleep onset, helping us fall asleep quicker and more deeply.